MultiSafepay/docs/content/payment-methods/sepa-direct-debit.md

 ## E-mandates

-An e-mandate represents an agreement between you and the customer and is required for every SEPA Direct Debit payment.
+An e-mandate represents an agreement between you and the customer and is required for every direct debit.
 We create them automatically based on the customer's IBAN and the `site_id`, and specify if it is a one-time, initial, or recurring debit (see [Recurring payments](/docs/recurring-payments)).

 E-mandates are needed when resolving customer disputes and [chargebacks](#chargebacks).